device-independent/restless_router/README.md

 Some APIs may provide hypermedia envelopes and you should use those where available.

+## Examples

+I used this in the [`automatic-client`](https://rubygems.org/gems/automatic-client) Gem to handle the small set of available routes.
+These are defined in the [`Automatic::Client`](https://github.com/nateklaiber/automatic-client/blob/ef58709f93c8abcdaadb16be1eed8ec33989c05f/lib/automatic/client.rb) and available via the `routes` class method.

 ## Contributing

 1. Fork it ( http://github.com/<my-github-username>/restless_router/fork )